kenatiod/MUT/Understanding Machine Understanding.md

 One of the key challenges in evaluating AI systems is the limitations of current benchmarks and evaluation paradigms.
 Many existing benchmarks focus on narrow, task-specific performance metrics, such as accuracy on a particular dataset or performance on a specific game.
 While these benchmarks have been instrumental in driving progress in AI research, they often fail to capture the broader dimensions of intelligence and understanding that are critical for real-world applications.

 Moreover, the reliance on static, pre-defined datasets can lead to AI systems that are brittle and fail to generalize to novel situations or adapt to changing contexts.
-This is a concern that Alice and Bob have grappled with in their own work on the MUTT, as they seek to design evaluations that probe not just task-specific performance but deeper, more flexible understanding.
+This is a concern that Anh and Bassam have grappled with in their own work on the MUTT, as they seek to design evaluations that probe not just task-specific performance but deeper, more flexible understanding.

 (Appendix A3 provides a survey of existing AI benchmarks and evaluation frameworks, along with a comparative analysis of their strengths and limitations relative to the MUTT approach.)